k0sproject/k0smotron/docs/contributing/contribute-testing.md

     * `make test` runs successfully.
       Verifies that all the unit tests pass.

-   Note that the last test may produce a false failing result, so it might fail on occasion.
-If it fails constantly, take a deeper look at your code to find the source of the problem.

    If you find that all tests passed, you may open a pull request upstream.

 ## Open pull request